SymfonyCasts/symfony6/sfcasts/asset-mapper-part2.md

 ## Downgrading a Dependency

 Oh, but look at the footer: the text is darker than it used to be.
 Before, I was using bootstrap 5.1.
-But when we installed `bootstrap` that with AssetMapper, it grabbed the latest 5.3.
+But when we installed `bootstrap` with AssetMapper, it grabbed the latest 5.3.
 And apparently something changed!

 I could figure out *what* changed and fix this...
 But we can also downgrade.